- Bursar's Office at University Park

 Yes, if eligible, you may claim a staff discount on your semester bill and deduct 75% of the tuition only.
 The staff discount cannot be applied to room and board charges, Information Technology Fee or Activity Fee.
 The employee request "Dependent Grant-In-Aid" by signing into WorkDay, clicking on "Benefits," and then "Request Dependent Grant-in-Aid."
 These steps must be completed every semester.
 Questions concerning discount benefits?
 Call Employee Benefits at 814-865-1473.

 Why does Penn State accept credit cards for the payment of tuition only over the internet?

 Unfortunately, the Bursar's Office cannot accept credit cards over the counter, over the phone, or by mail.
-Student account payments can only be made by credit card via LionPATH (Web-based system).
-Penn State accepts Mastercard or Discover.
-There is a 2% convenience fee for each payment made by credit card.
+Student account payments can only be made by credit card via LionPATH (web-based system).
+Penn State accepts Discover, Mastercard, or Visa.
+There is a 2.0% convenience fee for each payment made by credit card.
 With this method, payments can be made at any time of the day from any location.
 Only students can access their accounts on LionPATH.
-Bursar staff and others cannot access individual student accounts nor enter a student's credit card number into LionPATH.
+Bursar staff and others cannot access individual student accounts nor enter a student's credit card number in LionPATH.